 Another common question that comes up is: is pet insurance worth it for an indoor cat.

 All of the above information is actually based on indoor cats!

 The better question would be: is it worth it for outdoor cats.

 To that, I have to say yes, it’s actually even more worth it, since your outdoor cat is at a significantly higher risk for injury and illness.

 Bottom Line: Is it Worth It or Not?

 I can’t tell you yes or no on whether cat insurance is worth it.
 That’s something only you can decide!

 Personally, it would be worth it to me if I had just one pet.
-However, to cover four pets, it would end up costing more per year that I would actually save.
+However, to cover four pets, would end up costing more per year than I would actually save.

 What are your thoughts?
 Is cat insurance worth it?
 Tell us below!

 Last update on 2023-06-09 / Affiliate links / Images from Amazon Product Advertising API